sheilbronn/Gargoyle-for-TL-WR710N/README.md

         `done`
         `set +x`

-* EXPERIMENTAL alternative - including builds for TL-WR810N v1 and v2 as well - builds went fine, but haven't tried installation yet:
+* EXPERIMENTAL alternative - including the builds for TL-WR810N v1 and v2 as well - these builds went fine, but haven't tried installation yet:
         `set -x`
         `for profile in usb   ; do # skip the architecture NAMED. default`
                 `for arch in ath79 ; do   # skip for now: ar71xx`